University of Nebraska Omaha

-The University of Nebraska Omaha (UNO) is a public research university in Omaha, Nebraska, United States.
+The University of Nebraska at Omaha (UNO) is a public research university in Omaha, Nebraska, United States.
 Founded in 1908 by faculty from the Omaha Presbyterian Theological Seminary as a private non-sectarian college, the university was originally known as the University of Omaha.
 Originally meant to provide a Christian-based education free from ecclesiastical control, the university served as a strong alternative to the city's many successful religiously-affiliated institutions.

 Since the year 2000, the university has more than tripled its student housing and opened a 450-bed student dormitory and academic space on its Scott Campus in 2017.
 It has also recently constructed modern facilities for its engineering, information technology, business, and biomechanics programs.
-UNO currently offers more than 200 programs of study across 6 different colleges and has over 60 classroom, student, athletic, and research facilities spread across 3 campuses.
+UNO currently offers more than 200 programs of study across six different colleges, and has over 60 classroom, student, athletic, and research facilities spread across three campuses.
 It is classified among "R2: Doctoral Universities – High research activity".

 The Omaha Mavericks compete in 15 NCAA Division I sports in both the NCHC and Summit League conferences.
 The ice hockey, basketball, and volleyball teams compete in Baxter Arena on the university's Center Campus.
 Opened in 2021, Connie Claussen Field is the home of the softball team and the baseball team plays at Tal Anderson Field; both are located at Maverick Park, west of Baxter Arena.
 UNO enjoyed national attention in 2015, when the hockey team reached the national semifinal (Frozen Four) of the NCAA tournament for the first time.